 January: Complete online training video (a representative from each organization is required to completely watch the training video in your Try Hockey portal).

-February 22: Celebrate Try Hockey For Free Day!
+February date TBD: Celebrate Try Hockey For Free Day!

 Alternate Date Events

 Youth hockey programs are welcome to host a Try Hockey event at any point of the year.
 When hosting an event on a non-national date, programs are still provided with on- and off-ice clinic guidelines, USA Hockey sanctioning, online registration platform, best practices on attracting new families and event marketing resources.

 Please feel free to reach out to your Program Services point of contact with any questions.

 Q: How do I make sure that I am not liable if a child gets injured?

 A: In order to be a host site, we will contact your Associate Registrar and sanction your event as a grow the game event.
 Then participants will need to register through TryHockeyForFree.com and they will be covered by USA Hockey insurance for your try hockey for free clinic.